cargo-nextest¶

 Welcome to the home page for cargo-nextest, a next-generation test runner for Rust projects.

-- Up to 3× as fast as cargo test.
-Nextest uses a state-of-the-art execution model for faster, more reliable test runs.
+Nextest uses a modern execution model for faster, more reliable test runs.

-- Configure per-test overrides.
-Automatically retry subsets of tests, mark them as heavy, or run them serially.
+Automatically retry some tests, mark them as heavy, run them serially, and much more.

 Install cargo-nextest for your platform using the pre-built binaries.